dorianj/CoRD/support.md

 ### Tiger Users
 If you're running OS X 10.4 (Tiger), please see [Tiger and 0.5](https://github.com/dorianj/CoRD/wiki/Tiger-and-0.5).
 ## Only as a last resort...
 If all else fails, you're welcome to send Dorian an email: <arcadiclife@users.sourceforge.net>.
-Please don't send me bug reports via email: Use Trac instead.
+Please don't send me bug reports via email: Use GitHub Issues instead.
 This way our whole team will be able to see and respond to your issue.